Guerrero Maya Jr.

-Guerrero Maya Jr. (Spanish for "Maya Warrior Junior", born August 8, 1985) is a Mexican luchador enmascarado (or masked professional wrestler), currently working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
-He portrays a tecnico ("Good guy") wrestling character.
-Guerrero Maya Jr.'s real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
-He is the son of Esteban Mares Castañeda, better known under the ring names Black Terry and Guerrero Maya.
+Guerrero Maya Jr. (Spanish for "Maya Warrior Junior", born August 8, 1985) is a Mexican professional wrestler, currently working for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
+He portrays a tecnico ("good guy") wrestling character.
+Guerrero Maya Jr.'s real name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret from the wrestling fans.
+He is the protégé and kayfabe son of Esteban Mares Castañeda, better known under the ring names Black Terry and Guerrero Maya.
 He has previously competed as the enmascarado characters Samba and Multifacético (the third person to use that name).

 Personal life

-The man known under the ring name Guerrero Maya Jr. earned a degree in Business Administration from a European University before his professional wrestling career, noting that it was important to him to have a well rounded background, to combine intellect with skill.
+The man known under the ring name Guerrero Maya Jr. earned a degree in Business Administration from a European university before his professional wrestling career, noting that it was important to him to have a well rounded background, to combine intellect with skill.
 Maya Jr. does a lot of charity work through his employer Consejo Mundial de Lucha Libre (CMLL), including visiting sick children at various hospitals around Mexico, stating that he appreciates his career giving him opportunities like that.
 In late 2010 Guerrero Maya Jr. contracted Hepatitis A, but was able to fully recover after a month away from the ring, returning to active competition on February 1, 2011.
-It was not until his debut in CMLL that it was revealed that Guerrero Maya Jr. was the son of Esteban Mares Castañeda, who is better known under the ring names Black Terry and Guerrero Maya as they revealed that he was the son of "Guerrero Maya".
+It was not until his debut in CMLL that it was "revealed" that Guerrero Maya Jr. was the son of Esteban Mares Castañeda, who is better known under the ring names Black Terry and Guerrero Maya as they revealed that he was the son of "Guerrero Maya".

 Professional wrestling career

-He made his professional wrestling debut in 2005, working as the enmascarado (masked) character Samba.
-He had been trained for his professional wrestling career by El Reo, El Dandy and Black Terry, and would receive additional training from El Satánico and Franco Columbo once he began working for CMLL.
-As Samba he worked mainly on the Mexican Independent circuit in Mexico State, although he made a low card debut for International Wrestling Revolution Group (IWRG) wrestling promotion in early 2007.
+After training under El Reo, El Dandy and Black Terry, he made his professional wrestling debut in 2005 on the Mexico State Independent circuit as the masked character Samba; he would receive additional training from El Satánico and Franco Columbo once he began working for CMLL.